NFL International Series: Background

 Before 2005, the primary method used by the National Football League (NFL) of promoting its game abroad was through the American Bowl, a series of preseason games played around the world, and NFL Europe, a developmental league based in Europe.
 The American Bowls ended in 2005 (though a similar China Bowl was planned for 2007 before being canceled), while NFL Europa (as it was known for its final season) folded in 2007.
 On October 2, 2005, the Arizona Cardinals defeated the San Francisco 49ers by a score of 31–14 at Estadio Azteca in Mexico City, Mexico, under the name "Fútbol Americano".
 It was the first regular season NFL game held outside the United States.
 The game drew the NFL's highest game attendance at the time with 103,467 spectators.

 NFL commissioner Roger Goodell considered expanding the league's appeal overseas ever since the end of NFL Europe.
 Goodell discussed the idea of holding a future Super Bowl game in London.
 The collective bargaining agreement (CBA) enacted in 2021 expanded the regular season to 17 games with one bye week and introduced at least four neutral site games each year from 2022.
 The American Football Conference (AFC) and the National Football Conference (NFC) will alternate seasons where they host nine regular season games and one preseason game, or eight regular season games and two preseason games.
 The host teams for the international games will be selected from the conference with the ninth home game, so clubs will still host eight games in their home stadium.
 For example, since AFC teams have nine regular season home games in 2025, seven AFC teams were selected to host an international game during the season.

 The Buffalo Bills received a unanimous vote of approval to play a series of preseason and regular season games at Rogers Centre in Toronto from 2008 to 2017.
 This was separate from the regular International Series as arrangements were made by the Bills as opposed to the league.
 The Bills' Toronto Series was mutually terminated after the 2013 contest.

-NFL rules require the designated home team for each international game to have their home stadium available for use in the event that a game cannot be played at the international site.
+NFL rules require the designated home team for each international game to have its home stadium available for use in the event that a game cannot be played at the international site.